 Seek emergency medical help if your child:

-- Has seizures or convulsions
+- Has seizures.

-- Loses consciousness
+- Loses consciousness.

-- Vomits repeatedly
+- Vomits repeatedly.

-- Becomes unusually sleepy or lethargic
+- Becomes unusually sleepy or sluggish.

-- Has sudden behavior changes
+- Has sudden behavior changes.

-Fatty acid oxidation disorders are a group of inherited metabolic disorders in which the body is unable to break down fatty acids because an enzyme is missing or not working properly.
-A screening test is needed to determine if your child has a fatty acid oxidation disorder.
+The most frequent of these rare disorders is medium-chain acyl-CoA dehydrogenase (MCAD) deficiency.
+MCAD deficiency is a fatty acid oxidation disorder.
+Fatty acid oxidation disorders are a group of inherited metabolic disorders in which the body is unable to break down fatty acids.
+This happens because an enzyme is missing or not working properly.
+In people with a fatty acid oxidation disorder, aspirin use during a viral illness is more likely to trigger symptoms of Reye's syndrome.
+A screening test can determine if your child has a fatty acid oxidation disorder.

-Exposure to certain toxins — such as insecticides, herbicides and paint thinner — may produce symptoms similar to those of Reye's syndrome, but these toxins don't cause Reye's syndrome.
+Exposure to certain toxins — such as insecticides, herbicides and paint thinner — may produce symptoms similar to Reye's syndrome.
+But these toxins don't cause Reye's syndrome.

 The following factors — usually when they occur together — may increase your child's risk of developing Reye's syndrome:

-- Using aspirin to treat a viral infection, such as flu, chickenpox or an upper respiratory infection
+- Using aspirin to treat a viral infection such as flu, chickenpox or an upper respiratory infection.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
-This includes plain aspirin and medications that contain aspirin.
+This includes plain aspirin and medicines that contain aspirin.

-- Acetylsalicylic acid
+- Acetylsalicylic acid.

-- Salicylic acid
+- Salicylic acid.